dechamps/ASIO401/CONFIGURATION.md

 sampleType = "Int16"
 ```

-The default value is `Float32`, except in WASAPI Exclusive mode, where FlexASIO
+The default value is `Float32`, except in WASAPI Exclusive mode, where ASIO401
 will try to guess the native sample type of the hardware and use that as the
 default.

 #### Option `suggestedLatencySeconds`

 *Floating-point*-typed option that determines the amount of audio latency (in
-seconds) that FlexASIO will "suggest" to PortAudio.
+seconds) that ASIO401 will "suggest" to PortAudio.
 Typically, this has the
 effect of increasing the amount of additional buffering that PortAudio will
 introduce in the audio pipeline in addition to the ASIO buffer itself (see
 [`bufferSizeSamples`][bufferSizeSamples]).
 As a result, this option can have a